 The red flesh of the watermelon is safe for dogs to eat and has a host of benefits that we will cover shortly.
-However the seeds and rind (skin) can be hazardous to dogs and so should be avoided.
+However, the seeds and rind (skin) can be hazardous to dogs and so should be avoided.

 In addition, if your dog has had dental issues in the past, chewing on the rind may further damage teeth and be extremely painful for your dog.
 The pale green layer beneath the skin is best avoided also as it is quite hard and not easy to chew.
 For all of these reasons, don’t offer your dog a whole slice of watermelon.

-As with any food your dog may have an allergic reaction to watermelon or it may just not agree with them if they have a sensitive stomach.
+As with any food, your dog may have an allergic reaction to watermelon or it may just not agree with them if they have a sensitive stomach.
 If you suspect this is the case, I would advise avoiding this food altogether.
 Don’t overdo the quantity, however, as too much can lead to diarrhea due to the watermelon’s high water content.

 Wait and observe your dog for 24 hours.
 If they were chewed sufficiently then they may pass through into the feces with no issue.
-However, if your dog seems more lethargic than usual, is in pain and has other symptoms such as vomiting and constipation this could indicate a blockage and you should contact your veterinarian immediately as complications can develop quickly.
+However, if your dog seems more lethargic than usual, is in pain, and has other symptoms such as vomiting and constipation this could indicate a blockage and you should contact your veterinarian immediately as complications can develop quickly.

 As long as you are careful about how you are feeding watermelon to your dog, it can have a host of great health benefits.
-Watermelon is made of over 90% water, which means it can be a creative way to ensure your canine friend remains well hydrated, especially on a hot summer day; it can be made into enticing ice cube treats mixed with or without other healthy ingredients which your dog will be unable to resist while keeping cool.
-However, do first be sure your dog’s teeth are healthy and won’t be damaged by chewing frozen food.
+Watermelon is made of over 90% water, which means it can be a creative way to ensure your canine friend remains well hydrated, especially on a hot summer day.

+It can be made into enticing ice cube treats mixed with or without other healthy ingredients that your dog will be unable to resist while keeping cool.
+However, be sure your dog’s teeth are healthy and won’t be damaged by chewing frozen food.

 The high water content also ensures that aptly named watermelon is very low in calories and it is also low in sodium and free from fat and cholesterol which can only be good news.

 It is also packed full of vitamins such as Vitamin A, B6 and C. Vitamin A is very important in maintaining good vision and supports bone growth in young animals.
 Vitamin B6 plays a role in many essential chemical reactions within the body and vitamin C aids immunity against infectious diseases.
-Watermelon also contains potassium which is important for normal nerve function, muscle contraction and ensuring a normal heart rhythm.
+Watermelon also contains potassium which is important for normal nerve function, muscle contraction, and ensuring a normal heart rhythm.

 So, as you can see, watermelon can be a great addition to a dog’s diet.
-Cutting the watermelon into small easy-to-chew cubes after removing the seeds is a great way to make a small treat for your dog that is much healthier than any you will but in a store.
+Cutting the watermelon into small easy-to-chew cubes after removing the seeds is a great way to make a small treat for your dog that is much healthier than any you will buy in a store.
 But remember, no more than 10% of your dog’s daily calorie intake should come from treats and no more than 20% from fruit and vegetables so give watermelon in moderation.

 It’s extremely important to make sure your dog is getting the micronutrients they need to be healthy.
-These supplements for dogs contain ALL the nutritional vitamins, minerals, antioxidants and essential omega-3 fatty acids that will help your puppy or senior dog to stay healthy, happy and in great tail-wagging condition!
+These supplements for dogs contain ALL the nutritional vitamins, minerals, antioxidants, and essential omega-3 fatty acids that will help your puppy or senior dog to stay healthy, happy, and in great tail-wagging condition!